 Sender’s Email Seems Off

-The phishing attempt can also come from a company which seems absolutely reliable and an actual company but is instead not coming from the company it claims to be.
-For example, you can see an email coming from “[email protected]” and actually look up a Susan Hills and see that they do indeed work at Logo, and assume the email is coming from a real source, without realizing that it could be that either Susan’s email has been hacked, or an email has been created to resemble Susan’s email, but it isn’t the correct email form.
+The phishing attempt can also come from a company that seems absolutely reliable and an actual company but is instead not coming from the company it claims to be.
+For example, you can see an email coming from “[email protected].dn” and actually look up a Susan Hills and see that they do indeed work at Logo, and assume the email is coming from a real source, without realizing that it could be that either Susan’s email has been hacked, or an email has been created to resemble Susan’s email, but it isn’t the correct email form.
 The company name could be misspelled or it could have the wrong ending (such as logo.dn as opposed to logo.com).

 Writing Tone Is Odd

 If the email address looks familiar but the content or the style looks odd, this is another big red flag.
-If the email is full of grammatical errors or spelling errors your contact is unlikely to make or doesn’t usually make, it is possible the sender is, in fact a phisher.
+If the email is full of grammatical errors or spelling errors your contact is unlikely to make or doesn’t usually make, it is possible the sender is, in fact, a phisher.
 As phishing scams become more sophisticated, their language, as well as their layout, may also be very well thought out and look very reliable.
-However, people usually have a very distinct type and style of communications, and you are likely to take note of it, either consciously or subconsciously.
+However, people usually have a very distinct type and style of communication, and you are likely to take note of it, either consciously or subconsciously.
 If an email feels “fishy”, it could be that you subconsciously noticed the sender is using a style and choice of words not usual to them.
 Trust your instincts and if something feels off, investigate the email before responding.

 Greeting Oddly Generic